Frequently Asked Questions for 2020-21

 As always, the University will approach any changes based on community principles that place a premium on the health and well-being of all who work, study and live at Brown.

 Central to Brown’s mission is teaching and research, and the University undertook several months of exploration and planning to determine how to continue to conduct these activities in healthy and safe manner for the 2020-21 academic year.
 Brown University bases all decisions regarding public health on the best available science and at all times follows guidance from the Centers for Disease Control and Prevention (CDC) and the Rhode Island Department of Public Health (RIDOH).
-Factoring into the July decision was the downward trend of cases of COVID-19 in Rhode Island, and the state’s move into Phase 3 of its reopening plan.
+Factoring into the July decision was the downward trend of cases of COVID-19 in Rhode Island at the time, and the state’s move into Phase 3 of its reopening plan.

 In order to ensure that thoughtful and comprehensive study and planning took place to develop a plan for academic and administrative operations for 2020-21, President Christina H. Paxson formed and charged four COVID-19 planning groups in April 2020: